benmorehouse/traveler/README.md

 # What is this

-An API to hold where users have been in the world.
+An API to hold where users have been in the world and suggest to them where to go next based on where they have been.

 # Routes

+GET    /v1/status                --> status of the api

-POST /v1/users/create               -> create a user
+POST   /v1/users/create          --> create a user

-GET /v1/users/{user_id}             -> get specific user
+GET    /v1/user                  --> get the user

-GET /v1/countries                   -> get all countries
+GET    /v1/countries             --> countries

-GET /v1/regions                     -> get all regions
-GET /v1/user/countries             -> get countries user has visited or not GET /v1/user/suggestions           -> get country suggestions that a user might like POST /v1/users/visit                -> record that a user has visited a country GET /v1/refresh-maps                -> refresh maps table using open source API
+GET    /v1/user/suggestions      --> get suggestions on where the user should go next

+POST   /v1/user/visit            --> user has performed a visit

+POST   /v1/internal/refresh      --> internal tool to refresh countries in database

 # Structure